This blog has been updated for series 4!

 When writing a sketch, get into the game as soon as possible.
 That means skip any unnecessary setup/exposition and remove any information that’s not needed.
 Within a couple of lines, the reader should be able to understand what your sketch is about.
 Your intent needs to be clear and understandable to each person who reads your work throughout the process – reader, producer, script editor, performer, editor, and ultimately, the audience.

-As the producers pointed out in the webinar, your writing will be sent to people who don’t know you or your incredible sense of humour.
+Your writing will be sent to people who don’t know you or your incredible sense of humour.
 They can’t physically hear you perform the script.
 So your writing needs to be strong enough that a person can pick it up, read it, understand it, and most importantly, enjoy it.
 They need to get a sense of your voice and style just from your words.
 So don’t be lazy – work hard on what you submit and make sure it shines.

-The producers have warned of what they call “navel gazing sketches”.
+The producers have previously warned of what they call “navel gazing sketches”.
 Which are basically people sat around chatting.
 This type of scene may play well in a Kevin Smith or Tarantino movie but it doesn’t work in a quick-fire audio sketch show.
 Keep it lean and don’t stop moving.
 Remember to have a setup/punchline structure throughout that escalates.
 You need a satisfying (and ideally, surprising) ending.
 You need to show a part of yourself in your submission (not THAT part).

 Don’t just deliver a funny idea – deliver your funny idea that only you could ever have thought of.
 Show your voice, not just a scripted recreation of an event or a tired caricature.
+But don’t try to do something completely wild – it needs to work within a recognisable sketch format.
+There’s no time to front load sketches with intros or setup.
+Get straight into it and make it FUN.

 You don’t need to write intros to your sketches.
 This is an old feature from Newsjack/DMs series 1 that has now gone away.
-The producers have said that you can include a short (no more than two sentences) intro with your script to provide content, but I’m going to say that if you need some preamble to explain your sketch, then your sketch probably isn’t good enough yet.
+The producers have said previously that you can include a short (no more than two sentences) intro with your script to provide content, but I’m going to say that if you need some preamble to explain your sketch, then your sketch probably isn’t good enough yet.
 The show won’t feature intros so the audience needs to get everything they need to enjoy the sketch from the sketch itself.
 Y’know, like how basically every sketch show you’ve ever watched.

 You might find writing an intro helps you to write your script, as it can be a good way of concisely describing the point of your sketch (for example, this is about what happens when someone tries so hard to be woke that they actually become anti-woke).
 But then once you’ve written and edited your sketch – delete that intro because the subtext should now exist within the script.

 Also, don’t send musical comedy or song parodies.
 That’s what the producers said… but I also don’t like them much.
+And don’t send a sitcom script – THEY ONLY WANT SKETCHES!

 How to submit